 05 of 09

-There is a shade of green that evokes summer camp and vintage cabins in the woods.
-Pittsburgh Paints Globe Artichoke captures that vintage vibe with this spirited green.
-With just a hint of a yellow undertone, Globe Artichoke feels modern but still retains that fun old school look.
+There's a distinct shade of forest green that's globally reminiscent of summer camp and vintage cabins in the woods.
+Pittsburgh Paints Globe Artichoke (1121-7) captures that vintage vibe with this spirited green.
+With just a hint of a yellow undertone, Globe Artichoke feels modern but can also remind you of the Cape's native pitch pine tree forests of the same color.

 06 of 09

-Kilim Beige is an extremely popular neutral color.
-Reminiscent of beach grass and wet sand, this is a neutral color with presence.
-The lack of discernible undertone makes Kilim Beige easy to use and match.
+Kilim Beige (SW 6106) is a popular neutral color reminiscent of breezy beach grass and wet sand underfoot.
+Kilim Beige is easy to use and match because there is no dominating undertone.
 The warmth of Kilim Beige makes it an excellent choice for wall color, especially with pops of ocean-inspired blue and aqua in the room.

 07 of 09